• Skip to primary navigation

 Making Hung curd or yogurt - step by step

 Once the yogurt is strained, transfer it to a large bowl.
 Whisk it for a few minutes to smooth out any lumps.
 Then add the sugar, cardamom, and saffron soaked in warm milk.
-Mix again until everything is well incorporated until you have a nice, smooth consistency.
+Mix again until everything is well incorporated and you have a smooth consistency.

 Making shrikhand with saffron, eleaichi and pistachios